treyhunner/treyhunner.github.com/source/_posts/2018-02-21-python-range-is-not-an-iterator.markdown

 categories: python
 ---

-Someone asked a great question recently: iterators are lazy iterables and range is a lazy iterable, so is range an iterator?
+After my [Loop Better talk at PyGotham 2017][loop better] someone asked me a great question: iterators are lazy iterables and `range` is a lazy iterable in Python 3, so is `range` an iterator?

-I was asked this by someone in the hallway after I gave my [Loop Better talk at PyGotham 2017][loop better].
 Unfortunately, I don't remember the name of the person who asked me this question.
 I do remember saying something along the lines of "oh I love that question!"

-I love this question because `range` objects in Python 3 ([xrange in Python 2][xrange]) are lazy, but **`range` objects are not iterators**.
+I love this question because `range` objects in Python 3 ([xrange in Python 2][xrange]) are lazy, but **range objects are not iterators** and this is something I see folks mix up frequently.

+In the last year I've heard Python beginners, long-time Python programmers, and even other Python trainers mistakenly refer to Python 3's `range` objects as iterators.
+This distinction is something a lot of people get confused about.

 ## Yes this *is* confusing

-I've seen a lot of people get confused about this.
-In the last year I've heard Python beginners, long-time Python programmers, and even other Python trainers mistakenly refer to Python 3's `range` objects as iterators.

 When people talk about iterators and iterables in Python, you're likely to hear the someone repeat the misconception that `range` is an iterator.
 This mistake might seem unimportant at first, but I think it's actually a pretty critical one.
-If you believe that `range` objects are iterators, your mental model of how iterators work in Python isn't clear enough yet.
+If you believe that `range` objects are iterators, your mental model of how iterators work in Python *isn't clear enough yet*.
 Both `range` and iterators are "lazy" in a sense, but they're lazy in fairly different ways.

 With this article I'm going to explain how iterators work, how `range` works, and how the laziness of these two types of "lazy iterables" differs.

 But first, I'd like to ask that you **do not use the information below as an excuse to be unkind to anyone**, whether new learners or experienced Python programmers.
-This stuff isn't easy and many people have used Python very happily for years without fully understanding the distinction I'm about to explain.
+Many people have used Python very happily for years without fully understanding the distinction I'm about to explain.
+You can write many thousands of lines of Python code without having a strong mental model of how iterators work.

 ## What's an iterator?